vuejs/vue-test-utils/docs/api/wrapper/is.md

 ::: warning Deprecation warning
 Using `is` to assert that DOM node or `vm` matches selector is deprecated and will be removed.

-Consider a custom matcher such as those provided in jest-dom: https://github.com/testing-library/jest-dom#custom-matchers or for DOM element type assertion use native [`Element.tagName`](https://developer.mozilla.org/en-US/docs/Web/API/Element/tagName) instead.
+Consider a custom matcher such as those provided in [jest-dom](https://github.com/testing-library/jest-dom#custom-matchers). or for DOM element type assertion use native [`Element.tagName`](https://developer.mozilla.org/en-US/docs/Web/API/Element/tagName) instead.

 To keep these tests, a valid replacement for: